-Facebook has almost 5 billion monthly active users, so it’s well worth using it to find someone.
-But remember some people keep their profile private, so they may not come up in search options.
+Facebook has 2 billion users, so it’s well worth using it to find someone.
+But remember some people keep their profile private, so they may not come up in searches.

 Start by simply typing their name in the top search bar on Facebook.
 Depending on how many results appear, you can scroll through the list, paying close attention for a familiar image of the person.

 Narrow the search down according to any mutual friends, location, education or workplace.
 Do this by clicking on People in the top menu.

 Still no luck on Facebook?
 Maybe it’s time to ask around.
 Think of any of your Facebook friends who may also know the person, and send them a personal message to ask if they have any contact details for the individual you want.
 They may not know, but they may know someone who does – so it’s worth a shot.

 Was your friend a part of a football team or other hobby or sports club?
 You could also search for this club on Facebook: select Groups from the top menu and see if a group for their club exists.
 If it does, you can post a public message to everyone in the club asking about your friend.

 Twitter has far fewer users than Facebook, but it’s still very much worth a try.
 You don’t have to be a member to search but you’ll have to sign up if you want to communicate with anyone on the site.
 Go to Twitter and search the person’s name in the top right corner.
 Then click on People to narrow your search down to people only.

 LinkedIn is a career-skewed alternative to Facebook, where professionals keep connected with one another.
 The great thing with LinkedIn is that users can enter their work history, so you might be able to find your friend if you happen to know something about where they’ve worked.
 Of course, like Facebook, this will only work if your person is a member of LinkedIn already.